Slide 1

 Clarity

-Can someone else read your repo and understand your results quickly?
+Can someone else review your work quickly and understand your decisions?

 The NeuroBio Challenge